Havering Arts Festival 2018

 The art exhibition provides an exciting opportunity for Havering’s talented visual artists to exhibit their works and incorporates the Havering Over-60s’ Art Competition, plus Young Artists (up to 25) and Open Best in Exhibition awards categories.
-Last year's exhibition was held in the foyer of the Queen’s Theatre, Hornchurch in summer 2016 and this year's will also be at the Queens from Monday 14 August to Sunday 3 September.
-For new information see our news pages.
+This year's exhibition was again held in the foyer of the Queen’s Theatre, Hornchurch 21 August to 3 September.

 Watch our news pages for results and updates.